 Of course looking back on Buck Rogers In The 25th Century, despite its budgetary limitations, it still looks very good and the show was abundant in its charms.
 It was indeed the characters that populated Larson's world that really won my heart then and that aspect of the series still shines.

-Gil Gerard's Buck Rogers was fantastic, a natural and he was surrounded by a wonderful supporting cast in Dr. Elias Huer (played by the wonderful, late Tim O'Connor), drone Twiki (the voice of Mel Blanc) and not to ever be forgotten the incredibly sexy Colonel Wilma Deering (Erin Gray).
+Gil Gerard's Buck Rogers was fantastic, a natural and he was surrounded by a wonderful supporting cast forming the Earth Defense Directorate in Dr. Elias Huer (played by the wonderful, late Tim O'Connor), drone Twiki (the voice of Mel Blanc and performed by Felix Silla) and not to ever be forgotten the incredibly sexy Colonel Wilma Deering (Erin Gray) in full on catsuit spandex.
 These were indeed my four favorites on the series.
 The cast is so uniformly superb they compensate for any scripting shortfalls and the light, entertaining bounce of the series makes for such a wild and entertaining little escape.

 Musings Of A Sci-Fi Fanatic had yet to cover Buck Rogers In The 25th Century.
 So we right that ship and remedy that beginning with Buck Rogers In The 25th Century, Season One, Episode 1 and 2, Awakening.

 To make that happen this writer purchased the region-free Blu-Ray import of the series and the picture quality for its period is solid if imperfect but a reasonable upgrade to the stateside DVD release.

 The cast chemistry, though a bit awkward in its debut here, relaxes across Season One and becomes a breezy, relatively fun and entertaining affair.